yeehaa123/thingies/readme.md

 # Thingies

-HTTP for the Internet of Things
+A universal interface for the internet of things

 # IDEAS